Guide to Isle of Wight Day Trips

 Fancy something a bit more cultural?
 Then opt for a visit to Queen Victoria’s former home Osborne House, an Italianate style palace with stunning gardens.
 Or pay a visit to Carisbrooke Castle in the centre of the Island that has donkeys that bring up the water from the well, history back as far as the Romans and hear of Charles I’s escape attempts when he was imprisoned here.
 Both have special activity days throughout the summer or families.

-Days Out For Couples
+Day Trips For Couples

 A romantic walk followed by a lovely meal would be the ideal date on the Isle of Wight.
 Wander down to the old salt pans at Newtown via the pretty wooden pedestrian bridge across the estuary and see the water birds taking off across the creek.
 Then make your way to the nearby New Inn at Shalfleet for great food and local ales and you could explore the ancient church across the road – its tower was once a stronghold against the invading French.